 We also looked at the number of HITs taken to complete the tasks for each of the scenarios.
-After the HITs were expired, none of the tasks were entirely complete (a task is "completed" when there are no more outstanding to-do items), but C2 had 3.83 unfulfilled tags per HIT as compared to 10.5 for C3.
+After the HITs were expired, none of the tasks were entirely complete (a task is "completed" if there are no more outstanding to-do items), but C2 had 3.83 unfulfilled tags per HIT as compared to 10.5 for C3.
 As expected, the task completion latency seems to have increased for C3, since alerts from the system drive up the number of responses required before all the constraints are satisfied.
-As shown in the following paragraph, however, the increased quality of generated plans may justify this additional latency.
+However, as shown next, the increased quality of generated plans may justify this additional latency.